delete-app/landing/apps/landing/src/content/docs/learn/staying-together/three-phases-of-love.md

 ---
-title: "6.0 The Three Phases of Love"
+title: "The Three Phases of Love"
 description: "Dr. Gottman's research on how healthy relationships progress — and why most couples get stuck in Phase 2."
 sidebar:
   order: 0